 Establish the key details

 Organisers must identify a date that every conference participant or presenter can make.
 It can be beneficial to find two dates so you have flexibility when booking your venue.

 Once agreed, delegates should be made aware of the prospective date to help secure high attendance.
 Then your attention should turn to researching a site, with factors such as location and size being vitally important.

-It is paramount to select a venue that offers the rooms you need for your event, whether this is a large theatre space or several break-out rooms.
+It is paramount to select a venue that offers the meeting rooms you need for your event, whether this is a large lecture theatre or several break-out rooms.
 Spaces filled with natural light are more likely to help delegates maintain their focus throughout the day.